-The R&S SMA100B supports remote operation via VNC with any web browser, like Windows Internet Explorer or Mozilla Firefox for instance, or alternatively, an HTML5 web browser.
+The R&S SMA100B supports remote operation over VNC with any web browser, e.g., Windows Internet Explorer, Mozilla Firefox, or an HTML5 web browser.

-To operate the instrument via a web browser remotely:
+To operate the instrument from a web browser over VNC

 - Install the JRE (Java Runtime Environment) on the remote computer.
-Note: Skip this step if you are working with an HTML5 web browser. - 2.
-Type the instruments' IP address in the address field of the web browser on your PC, e.g. http://10.113.1.151
+Note: Skip this step if you are working with an HTML5 web browser. - Enter the IP address of the instrument in the address field of the web browser, e.g. http://10.113.1.151